kensho-technologies/graphql-compiler/README.rst

 ^^^^^^^^^^^^^^^^^^^^^

 -  Must be applied on a property field.
--  :code:`value` must not appear in the filter (shown here) or be an empty list.
+-  :code:`value` must either not appear in the filter (shown in the example) or be an empty list.

 Type coercions
 --------------